Why Python is the Ideal Choice for Final Year Projects?

 3. Setting Up a Python Environment

-Ensure you have Python installed, set up a virtual environment, and use an IDE like PyCharm or VSCode.
-Managing dependencies and using Git for version control is crucial for efficient project development.
+First, ensure that you have Python installed, create a virtual environment, and use an IDE such as PyCharm or VS Code.
+It is also important to manage dependencies and have a Git repo for version control while working on your projects.

 Beginner-Level Python Project Ideas for Final Year Students